 Colored Concrete Options

 - Stained Concrete – Stains come in two types: acid and water-based.
 Acid stain concrete yields unique effects and hues, thanks to the chemical reactions that happen between the stain’s metallic salts and the slab’s natural lime and mineral content.
 Water-based stains are non-reactive, making it an ideal choice for customization of decorative concrete floors.
+This can be added to stamped concrete surfaces.

 - Integral Color – From the name itself, this coloring agent is integrated into the concrete mix prior to slab installation.
 Although this produces subtle colors, it is long-lasting and fade-resistant.